In-Context Learning Enhanced Credibility Transformer: Zero-shot analysis using ICL

 \subsection{Set-up for zero-shot prediction}

-We focus on the `Region' categorical feature from the French MTPL dataset and design a zero-shot experiment as follows.
-We create a new train-test split where certain regions are treated as completely ``unseen''.
-Specifically, we select records comprising approximately 10\% of the exposure of the entire dataset, corresponding to the regions with the lowest amounts of exposure: ['R43', 'R21', 'R42', 'R94', 'R83', 'R74', 'R23', 'R22', 'R26', 'R25', 'R73'].
+In the following example, we focus on the `Region' categorical feature from the French MTPL dataset, and we design a zero-shot experiment as follows.
+We create a new train-test split where certain regions are treated as completely ``unseen'' (unavailable during model training).
+Specifically, we select records comprising approximately 10\% of the exposure of the entire dataset, corresponding to the regions with the lowest amounts of exposures, these are ${\cal R}_{\rm new}=\{$'R43', 'R21', 'R42', 'R94', 'R83', 'R74', 'R23', 'R22', 'R26', 'R25', 'R73'$\}$.
 These regions are designated as the new test set, and their labels are remapped to a new ``unseen'' category to simulate novelty during inference.
-For the remaining training data, we further set additional region levels to ``unseen'' to teach the original Credibility Transformer model how to handle this category, i.e., to provide a parameter estimate for the embedding level corresponding to ``unseen''.
-For this, we select the next smallest regions in terms of exposures -- ['R41', 'R54', 'R31', 'R72', 'R91', 'R52'] -- which account for roughly 20\% of the exposure of the training rows.
-Thus, we ensure that the model encounters the ``unseen'' label during training, learning to rely on contextual information from similar instances.
-The full Credibility Transformer and ICL model pipeline are then trained on this modified dataset, and its predictive performance is assessed on the held-out test set, quantifying its zero-shot generalization to truly novel regions.
+For the remaining training data, we further set additional region levels to ``unseen'' to teach the original base Credibility Transformer how to handle this category, i.e., to provide a parameter estimate for the embedding level corresponding to ``unseen''.
+For this, we select the next smallest regions in terms of exposures $\{$'R41', 'R54', 'R31', 'R72', 'R91', 'R52'$\}$, which account for roughly 20\% of the entire exposure of the training sample.
+Thus, we ensure that the model encounters the ``unseen'' label during model training, learning to rely on contextual information from similar instances in these cases.
+The full ICL-Credibility Transformer model pipeline is then trained on this modified dataset, and its predictive performance is assessed on the (hold-out) test set, quantifying its zero-shot generalization to truly novel regions ${\cal R}_{\rm new}$.
 Table \ref{tab:dataset_split} summarizes the key information of the train-test split.
 Interestingly, we see that the frequency in the new test set is a lower than in the training set; this is due to the new manner in which we have performed the split above.

-\subsection{Regional Analysis}
+\subsection{Regional analysis}